This online seminar is organized by Ping Hu (SYSU), Jiaxi Nie (SCMS), Yan Wang (SJTU), Hehui Wu (SCMS) and Qiqin Xie (SHU).

 Dec 18, 2023: Xiaofan Yuan (Arizona State University)

-On Rainbow Thresholds bilibili
+On Rainbow Thresholds video

 Abstract: Resolving a recent problem of Bell, Frieze, and Marbach, we establish the threshold result of Frankston-Kahn-Narayanan-Park in the rainbow setting.
 This is joint work with Jie Han.